jonwyuen/battleship/README.md

 ## How To Play

+* Two players with the player starting randomly selected.
 * Each player starts with five ships randomly placed onto their boards.
 * The ships include
     * Carrier - 5 hits